 In Spring 2017, the University of New Mexico approved two new tuition assessments: An Upper Division Course Premium and a Graduate Course Premium.

-The Upper Division Course Premium is assessed on all 300 and 400 level courses at a rate of $18 per hour.
-This is assessed to any student who registers in a 300 or 400 level class at the University of New Mexico.
+The Upper Division Course Premium is assessed on all 300 and 400 level courses and is assessed to any student who registers in a 300 or 400 level class at the University of New Mexico.

-The Graduate Course Premium is assessed on all graduate level courses, including dissertation level, offered by the Colleges of Arts Sciences, Fine Arts, Education, Library Learning Sciences and University College.
-The rate is $18 per hour and is assessed to any student who registers in one of these courses.
+The Graduate Course Premium is assessed on all graduate level courses, including dissertation level, offered by the Colleges of Arts Sciences, Fine Arts, Education, Library Learning Sciences and University College and is assessed to any student who registers in one of these courses.

 A student registering for classes at multiple campuses will be charged separately for each of those campuses.
 For example, a student who is registered for 12 hours at Main Campus and 6 hours at Valencia Campus will be charged full-time (12 hours) at Main Campus rates and 6 hours at Valencia Campus.